sage-mt07/rc01/docs/diff_log/diff_serialize_reduction_20250713.md

 - Updated consumer and producer managers to use new namespace

 - Removed unit tests for deleted Avro components
+### 2025-07-13 Cleanup follow-up
-\n### 2025-07-13 Cleanup follow-up\n- Removed AvroEntityConfiguration integration from KsqlContext and helpers\n- Deleted AvroSchemaInfoExtensions and related project references\n- ConfluentSerializerFactory now returns sync-over-async serializers\n
+- Removed AvroEntityConfiguration integration from KsqlContext and helpers
+- Deleted AvroSchemaInfoExtensions and related project references
+- ConfluentSerializerFactory now returns sync-over-async serializers

+### 2025-07-13 Test updates
+- Revised consumer and producer manager tests for new constructor-based setup
+- Removed obsolete caching tests relying on deleted managers